 The latest recall is the third in China in the past several months.
 In October, Tesla announced it was recalling up to 48,442 of its Model S and Model X electric vehicles, manufactured in the U.S. and sold to customers in China, over potentially faulty and unsafe front and rear suspension components.

-The SAMR ordered Tesla to replace the suspect front and rear suspension links with an improved design at no cost to owners.
+China's State Administration for Market Regulation (SAMR) ordered Tesla to replace the suspect front and rear suspension links with an improved design at no cost to owners.

 Former Chinese Minister Says the Country Should Develop a Unified Smart Vehicle OS

 Porsche Unveils its 6th Generation Infotainment System with Android Auto & Voice Support